mbeddr/mps-platform-docs/src/doc/docs/home/trouble_shooting_guide.md

     - If you want to use [JCEF](https://plugins.jetbrains.com/docs/intellij/jcef.html), it must be a JBR runtime that [includes
     JCEF](https://github.com/JetBrains/JetBrainsRuntime/releases).
     - An MPS plugin was disabled (e.g., Java Debugger for MPS) that a language depends on.
-    - For mbeddr, [three plugins need to be installed](http://mbeddr.com/mps-platform-docs/mbeddr/?h=actionsfilter#:~:text=i%20am%20using%20some%20mbeddr%20languages%20in%20my%20project%20but%20some%20of%20them%20aren%E2%80%99t%20deployed.) to avoid languages that can't be loaded because they have dependencies on one of the three plugins.
+    - For mbeddr, [one plugin need to be installed](http://mbeddr.com/mps-platform-docs/mbeddr/?h=actionsfilter#:~:text=i%20am%20using%20some%20mbeddr%20languages%20in%20my%20project%20but%20some%20of%20them%20aren%E2%80%99t%20deployed.) to avoid languages that can't be loaded because they have dependencies on one of the three plugins.

 !!! warning "The IDE doesn't let you enter some text / an intention isn't visible that should be there."